benalexkeen/30th-birthday-app/README.md

 To send out email invites, you'll also need to set up a sendgrid API key and an email address to use as your "from_email".

+To show the Google Map, you'll need to have a google maps API key.

 Now create a file named `config.json` and add the following contents:
 ```
 {